 Once you have chosen the blade, for instance, a highly durable recip blade for metal, you can begin to cut with the guide in it.
 Make sure that the saw is not in use and unplugged during this process.
 Insert the blade into the chuck.
 Most recip saw in this day and age are tool-free, which means blade changes do not require tools.
 Once the blade is securely inserted, turn the chuck back to lock it in place.

 To double-check and make sure to insert the blade securely, give it a slight tug.
 The blade should be tightly inserted and shouldn’t come out.
 During a blade change, this is when our team would advise keeping gloves on hand.
 This is because the blade will be hot from friction after cut unless you insert the first blade for the job.

 Blades with tungsten carbide tips, as often seen in circular saws, are the best to cut for tougher materials.
-When you are using your tool for wood cutting, especially from tree branches or metal cutting, a tough blade such as this is recommended.
+When you are using your tool for wood cutting, especially from tree branches or metal cutting, a tough reciprocating blade such as this is recommended.